CKohwo/Ecommerce-strategy-blueprint/README.md

 ## 🧾 Deliverables
 - Clean and annotated Jupyter Notebook (.ipynb)

-- CSV-cleaned dataset (optional)
+- CSV-cleaned dataset (with engineered features, such as - price_tier, discount_tier, customer_sentiment)

 - Static charts exported as .png

 - Optional report PDF (for client-ready submission)

+- Executive summary of insights in notebook or PDF

-- GitHub repository with proper version control
+- GitHub repository with reproducible code

 ---